user1342/Folly/README.md

 | `--no-color` | Disable colored output | False |
 | `--challenge`, `-c` | Start with a specific challenge | None |

-## Contributing

-Contributions to Folly are welcome!
-Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License

 See the [LICENSE](LICENSE) file for details.